Christian VI: Early years

-Christian was born on 30 November 1699 at Copenhagen Castle as the second but eldest surviving son of King Frederick IV of Denmark by his first consort, Louise of Mecklenburg-Güstrow.
-His grandfather King Christian V had died just three months, before he was born, and he was thus crown prince from birth.
+Christian was born in the early hours of the morning on 30 November 1699 at Copenhagen Castle as the second but eldest surviving son of King Frederick IV of Denmark by his first consort, Louise of Mecklenburg-Güstrow.
+A former heir to the throne, also named Christian, had died in infancy in 1698, and as his grandfather King Christian V had died just three months, before he was born, he was thus crown prince from birth.
+The newborn prince was baptized later the same day by the royal confessor Peder Jespersen, and was named after his late grandfather, King Christian V.

 From 1706, Christian came to understand Danish but used German for everyday speaking and writing.
-He got a better education and acquired more knowledge than his father and grandfather.
+He received a better education than both his father and grandfather.

-As Crown Prince he was allowed by his father to find a wife by himself.
+As Crown Prince, he was allowed by his father to find a royal wife by himself.
 During a trip through Europe accompanied by Chancellor Ulrik Adolf Holstein, the Crown Prince decided on Sophie Magdalene of Brandenburg-Kulmbach, one of the ladies-in-waiting at the court of the Saxon-Polish queen Christiane Eberhardine in the Castle Pretzsch.
 Sophia Magdalene came from a minor margraviate (not greater than Lolland-Falster) of the Hohenzollern dynasty where able consciousness was inversely proportional to the funds; half of the land was mortgaged, and her father died young.
 She had 13 siblings and was considered an unequal match for the Danish prince, but the king gave his permission.
 In Christian's letters, he describes his feelings for the princess's intense religiosity, which reminded him of his own.
 They were married on 7 August 1721, while Christian was crown prince.
 The wedding was held at Pretzsch in Saxony.